cooklang/.github/profile/README.md

 Recipes should be as easy to collect and use as bookmarks—no more manual retyping.

-10._ Cooking is Creative and Iterative_
+10. _Cooking is Creative and Iterative_

 Every meal is a version update.
 Your recipe history should reflect your personal evolution as a cook.